- ABOUT HIROCOLEDGE

 Straight cutting that does not waste material, such as the tenugui, SLEEVE BAG, as well as “IV (four),” a simple outer with square-shaped sleeves and “TEI” a loose silhouetted top tailored with straight lines.
 These items were created with rational tailoring and consciousness of shapes that can be freely enjoyed regardless of gender, generation or race.

-In addition, we have prepared “II (two)” to expand the freedom margin of kimono.
-II is a unisex kimono with a name meaning between two genders.
+In addition, we have prepared “by two” to expand the freedom margin of kimono. “by two” is a unisex kimono with a name meaning between two genders.
 The shape and tailoring of the free kimono is a continuation of the rationality and traditional techniques of the common kimono.
 This is a new proposal for a kimono unique to HIROCOLEDGE.

 OUR SUSTAINABILITY PROJECT〈RENOVATION〉*